-- Apply scientific reasoning to investigate questions and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data (lab). - Use critical thinking and scientific problem-solving to make informed decisions in the laboratory (lab). - Communicate effectively the results of scientific investigations (lab). - Compare and contrast the structures, reproduction, and characteristics of plants, algae, and fungi. - Describe the characteristics of life and the basic properties of substances needed for life. - Identify the principles of inheritance and solve classical genetic problems. - Describe phylogenetic relationships and classification schemes.
+- Apply scientific reasoning to investigate questions and utilize scientific tools such as microscopes and laboratory equipment to collect and analyze data (lab). - Use critical thinking and scientific problem-solving to make informed decisions in the laboratory (lab). - Communicate effectively the results of scientific investigations (lab). - Compare and contrast the structures, reproduction, and characteristics of animals. - Describe the characteristics of life and the basic properties of substances needed for life. - Identify the principles of inheritance and solve classical genetic problems. - Describe phylogenetic relationships and classification schemes. - Identify the major phyla of life with an emphasis on animals, including the basis for classification, structural and physiological adaptations, evolutionary history, and ecological significance. - Identify the chemical structures, synthesis, and regulation of nucleic acids and proteins. - Identify the substrates, products, and important chemical pathways in respiration. - Describe the unity and diversity of animals and the evidence for evolution through natural selection. - Describe the reasoning processes applied to scientific investigations and thinking. - Describe basic animal physiology and homeostasis as maintained by organ systems. - Describe modern evolutionary synthesis, natural selection, population genetics, micro and macroevolution, and speciation. - Describe the structure of cell membranes and the movement of molecules across a membrane.

-- Identify the major phyla of life with an emphasis on plants, including the basis for classification, structural and physiological adaptations, evolutionary history, and ecological significance. - Identify the chemical structures, synthesis, and regulation of nucleic acids and proteins. - Identify the substrates, products, and important chemical pathways in photosynthesis and respiration. - Describe the unity and diversity of plants and the evidence for evolution through natural selection. - Compare different sexual and asexual life cycles noting their adaptive advantages. - Describe the reasoning processes applied to scientific investigations and thinking.
+Format: Conventional (face-to-face), Levelland Campus

-Format: Conventional (face-to-face), Levelland Campus Textbooks: Stern's Introductory Plant Biology (15th edition).
-ISBN10: 1260240835 | ISBN13: 9781260240832
+Textbooks: Zoology by Stephen Miller (12th edition).
+ISBN10: 126072218X | ISBN13: